elisehammarstrom/tech-bootcamp-ws/README.md

 2. Fill in the .env file
    // TODO: Fill in how they should use the env. file.

+The available API endpoints are:

+- GET `/api/movies?title={}&userId={}`, where title is something to search movies on, and userId is your own name + first letter of last name.
+Returns list of type `Movie`

+-
+-

 ## 1. Present movie

 First task for us is to show a single movie.
 To do this, we will create a React component.